-The prime responsibility of the tutor is to suggest a suitable curriculum for the student’s research, to evaluate the student’s performance in his/her research and innovation, and to assist him/her in planning and preparing a personal Study Plan that adheres to regulations indicated by the Manifesto of Studies of the School.
+The prime responsibility of the tutor is to suggest a suitable curriculum for the student’s research, to evaluate the student’s performance, and to assist him/her in planning and preparing a personal Study Plan that adheres to regulations indicated by the Manifesto of Studies.

-Within the month of April of the first year of study the doctoral student should present the request for assignment of an advisor to the Doctoral School Committee.
-The Doctoral School Committee then nominates an advisor for each student, after first checking if the advisor is available.
+Within the month of April, the first-year doctoral students should present a request for assignment of an advisor to the Doctoral School Committee.
+The Doctoral School Committee then nominates an advisor for each student, based on the advisor's availability.

 The advisor may be a member of the Doctoral School Committee or may be external to it.